 But I do NOT want it to be filled with anything, because the whole reason I don’t like the hole is that things fall out and it gets messy, and if it’s filled with stuff I’m guaranteed to be wearing it.
-Iiiiiiiiiiii know.
-Complete and total blasphemy.

 So because of my personal preference, I overfill my donut pan with batter so that it puffs up more and kinda closes off the hole in the center.

 I’ve had an idea for a s’mores donut made the same way as these except with chocolate cake mix and a marshmallow frosting (and crumbled graham crackers instead of sprinkles) that will likely happen soon because I have no self control.

 waves Hi, Tegan!

 Oh, quick side note: If anyone ever tells you you’re using too many sprinkles, cut that person loose because you don’t need that kind of negativity in your life.

-- 1 1/2 cups red velvet cake mix (dry and unprepared)
+- 1 ½ cups red velvet cake mix, dry and unprepared

-- 1 egg, lightly beaten
+- 1 large egg, room temperature and lightly beaten

-- 1/2 tablespoon vegetable oil
+- ½ tablespoon vegetable oil

 - 4 ounces cream cheese, softened

-- 1/2 – 3/4 cup powdered sugar, sifted
+- ½ – ¾ cup powdered sugar, sifted

-- 2 tablespoons vanilla almond milk (or milk of choice)
+- 2 tablespoons vanilla almond milk, or milk of choice

 - Preheat oven to 350° F. Spray donut pan with nonstick spray and set aside.

 - In a large bowl, whisk together cake mix, egg, buttermilk and oil until thoroughly combined.1 ½ cups red velvet cake mix | 1 large egg | ⅓ cup buttermilk | ½ tablespoon vegetable oil

 - Fill a pastry bag (or a plastic bag with a hole cut in the corner) with batter and pipe into prepared pan.
-If you want a hole in the center, fill each donut cavity 2/3 full – you’ll likely end up with 7 donuts.
+If you want a hole in the center, fill each donut cavity ⅔ full – you’ll likely end up with 7 donuts.
 If you’re like me and want more surface area for toppings, just distribute the batter evenly until it’s all been used.

 - Bake for 10 minutes.
 Remove from pan and let cool in pan for a few minutes, then remove to cool completely on wire racks.

-- In a medium bowl, combine cream cheese, powdered sugar and milk and beat until completely combined.4 ounces cream cheese | ½ – ¾ cup powdered sugar | 2 tablespoons vanilla almond milk
+- In a medium bowl using a hand mixer, combine cream cheese, powdered sugar and milk and beat until completely combined.4 ounces cream cheese | ½ – ¾ cup powdered sugar | 2 tablespoons vanilla almond milk

 - Frost each donut and top with red, white and blue sprinkles.
 Serve and enjoy!